kgram/webpack-node-dev/README.md

 terminationDelay: number | null
 ```

-How long to wait (ms) after sending SIGINT until sending SIGTERM to the node process.
+How long to wait (ms) after sending SIGINT until sending SIGKILL to the node process.

-Set to 0 to send SIGTERM immediately instead of SIGINT.
+Set to 0 to send SIGKILL immediately instead of SIGINT.

 Set to null to disable.